-The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.
+The requirements of this Statement were effective for reporting periods beginning after December 15, 2018; however, in light of the COVID-19 pandemic, the effective date has been postponed by one year.
 Earlier application is encouraged.
 The requirements should be applied retroactively, except for the provisions related to (1) reporting a majority equity interest in a component unit and (2) reporting a component unit if the government acquires a 100 percent equity interest.
 Those provisions should be applied on a prospective basis.
-The impact of the implementation of this Statement to the District's financial statements has not been assessed at this time.

-In August 2018, the GASB issued Statement No. 91 - Conduit Debt Obligations.
+In May 2019, the GASB issued Statement No. 91 - Conduit Debt Obligations.
 The primary objectives of this Statement are to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with (1) commitments extended by issuers, (2) arrangements associated with conduit debt obligations, and (3) related note disclosures.
 This Statement achieves those objectives by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.